pingidentity/pf-authn-js-widget/docs/redirectless.md

 ## Configuration object
 There are multiple options for creating the configuration object to initiate the redirectless flow:
 1. Create a configuration object that contains the `onAuthorizationSuccess` function and the required attributes (such as `client_id`, `response_type`, etc.) used by the internal authorization request function.
-1. Create a configuration object containing the `onAuthorizationSuccess` function with the `interactWith` attribute set to `PfAuthnWidget.INTERACT_WITH_USER_AUTHZ`.
+1. Create a configuration object containing the `onAuthorizationSuccess` function with the `flowType` attribute set to `PfAuthnWidget.FLOW_TYPE_USER_AUTHZ`.
 This configuration initiates the Authentication API Widget to interact with the OAuth 2.0 Device Authorization's User Authorization endpoint.
+Optionally, `user_code` attribute can be provided and passed to the user authorization endpoint as a query parameter.
+You can find more information about the Authentication API widget OAuth 2.0 Device Authorization configuration [here](#oauth-2.0-device-authorization).
 1. Create a configuration object that contains the `onAuthorizationRequest` and `onAuthorizationSuccess` functions.

 Use option 1 for most deployments.
 Use option 2 for advanced use-cases.